yuanz03/tp/docs/DeveloperGuide.md

 8. Response to any single user command should be visible within 3 seconds on any _mainstream OS_.
 9. User interface should be intuitive for football coaches with limited technical background to complete core tasks after reading the user guide once.
 10. Sensitive player data should be safeguarded against accidental disclosure via manual export and delete options, and by running the app in a secure environment where local files are protected by the device's password.
-11. The list, search, and filter commands should return results within 1 second for datasets up to 500 players.

 *{More to be added}*